kashifb007/public_m2_repos/readme.md

 ## UK POS
 - A "Knowledge Hub" which is a collection of articles, a bit of WordPress functionality but in M2.

+## Goldenbag
+- A module to scrape an Ali Express to pull down it's images and save them in a product's image gallery.